aldy505/vite-plugin-pages-solid/README.md

 - **Type:** `string[]`
 - **Default:** `[]`

-An array of glob patterns to exclude matches.
+An array of string (not globs) patterns to exclude matches.

 ```bash
 # folder structure